-Sam F. Savitz is a Senior Research Associate at the EFI Foundation, where he provides research and analysis on large-scale carbon management, bioenergy, nuclear issues, and federal climate policy.
+Sam F. Savitz is a Research Specialist at the EFI Foundation, where he provides research and analysis on large-scale carbon management, bioenergy, nuclear issues, and federal climate policy.

 Savitz has served as project lead for the EFI Foundation’s work on carbon dioxide removal (CDR), carbon capture and storage (CCS), and bioenergy technologies.
 He led the EFI Foundation’s multi-year study of bioenergy with carbon capture and storage (BECCS) technologies and a report series on emerging “Frontiers of CDR” in the terrestrial, marine, and mineralization domains.
 He contributed to the Clearing the Air and CO2-Secure reports on designing federal programs for CDR research, development, and demonstration (RD&D) and procurement.
 He has also conducted research on several other technology areas, including nuclear power and spent fuel management, hydrogen, low-carbon transportation, and global energy trade dynamics.
 In 2023, he was selected as a Future Climate Leader by the Aspen Institute for his work at the EFI Foundation.